Demonstrate your commercial sense and talent for selling by doing a sales apprenticeship and earning while you learn

 While Pareto Law's 18-month Level 4 Sales Executive Apprenticeship can train you on-the-job in the most effective selling techniques - with modules spanning commercial and financial acumen, digital skills, ethics and integrity, and customer needs analysis - the Level 5 Operational Manager Apprenticeship gives you the chance to develop negotiating skills and delve into operational management to drive a business' growth and productivity.

-Global sales performance improvement company Consalia have partnered with Middlesex University to create the Level 6 Professional Sales Degree Apprenticeship, which can lead to membership of the Association of Professional Sales.
-However, B2B sales professional apprentices will need to find an employer willing to take you on for the duration of the three-year programme.
+Global sales performance improvement company Consalia have partnered with Middlesex University and Leeds Trinity University to deliver the Level 6 Professional Sales Degree Apprenticeship, which can lead to membership of the Association of Professional Sales.
+However, B2B sales professional apprentices will need to find an employer willing to take them on for the duration of the three-year programme.

 What do sales apprenticeships involve?

-While the nature of the apprenticeship will depend on the role, you can expect these sales-focused programmes to maintain some common traits.
+While the nature of the apprenticeship depends on the role, you can expect sales-focused programmes to have some common traits.

-For example, if you're working in car sales, you'll likely be tasked with supporting the sales team.
-Duties for sales support apprentices at car manufacturer Volvo also include producing product presentations, sales performance reports and hosting customers in the showroom setting.
-At Jaguar Land Rover, its vehicle sales advisors and executives get to negotiate sales and trade-in prices, advising customers on the most suitable vehicle for their needs.
+For example, if you're working in car sales, you'll likely be supporting the sales team.
+You could be producing sales performance reports, negotiating sales and trade-in prices and advising customers on the best vehicle for them.

 Some sales apprenticeships will put your customer service skills to the test.
 Following E.ON's initial three-month development programme, you'll work to support the organisation's small and medium-sized (SME) clients.
 This involves dealing with both inbound and outbound telephone calls, while establishing relationships that will help to grow and retain business.